call911nowplz/Spiriten.cf/Server_Side/server_jars.md

 [zSpigot](https://www.mc-market.org/resources/7198/) : zSpigot was a 1.7.10 Paper fork with custom knockback profiles, a built in server benchmarker, and various HCF/PvP optimizations.
 Ironically, the creator was banned for leaking products and now the only way to get his server jar is through it being leaked.

 # ------------------------------------------------------------------------------

-# Custom | A-Z
-Server software that doesn't run on BukkitAPI

-[CanaryMod](https://github.com/CanaryModTeam/CanaryMod) : A fork of hMod for implementing some of Bukkit's patches.
-Used on the MinecraftOnline server.
-Not sure what versions.

-[Cauldron-js](https://github.com/vantezzen/cauldron-js) : Cauldron-js is just a proof of concept idea of running a 1.13.2 server entirely inside your web browser.
-Doesn't run great, but still an achievement.

-[Cleanstone](https://github.com/CleanstoneMC/Cleanstone) | Cleanstone is a rewrite of Minecraft servers from the ground up to support multi-core usage.
-It currently supports
-1.12.2 - 1.14 and occasionally recieves updates, but no new releases.

-[Cuberite](https://cuberite.org/) : Cuberite is a recode of Minecraft servers from the ground up with its own API and plugins.
-It currently supports 1.8 to 1.12.2.

-[Feather](https://github.com/feather-rs/feather) : Feather is a recode of Minecraft servers entirely in the Rust programming language, aimed at making the server run multicore - this would significantly increase performance.
-It currently only supports 1.16.5.
-Worth noting, their plugin API is not finished yet either.

-[hMod](https://github.com/traitor/Minecraft-Server-Mod/) : The first server type with server side mods (plugins) supported.
-It supported early Alpha versions.

-[LightStone](https://github.com/grahamedgecombe/lightstone) : All the way back in 2011 in Alpha 1.0.16 an attempted multi-core Minecraft server project was made.
-It didn't head anywhere, but is the predecessor to the Glowstone project.

-[McEx](https://github.com/McEx/McEx) : McEx was an experimental multi-core server written in rust and elixer, but was never released.

-[MineStom](https://github.com/Minestom/Minestom) : A 1.16.5 complete rewrite of Minecraft server.
-It removes all features (like the server knowing what a chest is) to be the ultimate plugin creator playground (no features in your way) as well as for the best optimization.
-It's not in a released state at the moment and pluginswill take longer to be developed on it.

-[NeptuneVanilla](https://github.com/NeptunePowered/NeptuneMod) : A continuation of CanaryMod under a new repository and name.

-[Project-Rainbow](https://ci.codecrafter47.de/job/Rainbow/) : Project-Rainbow was an attempt at overthrowing Bukkit with a new platform, but as we can tell that didn't work.

-[SpongeVanilla](https://www.spongepowered.org/) : SpongeVanilla exists for hosting a vanilla Minecraft server but with Sponge plugin support, it's like an alternative to Spigot.

-# ------------------------------------------------------------------------------